THE HERBERT SCOVILLE JR.

 Selection Process

 The Fellowship's board of directors selects the top applicants for Washington interviews.
-The Fellowship pays for travel and accommodations for the finalists during the interview weekend.
-Interviews take place approximately 10 weeks after the application deadline.
+The fellowship pays for travel and accommodations for the finalists during the interview weekend.
+Interviews take place approximately 12-15 weeks after the application deadline.
 All unsuccessful applicants will be notified at that time.

 Starting Dates for Fellowship